The Ultimate List of Cybersecurity Statistics (2024)

-Only 63% of adults understand what the term “phishing” means (ProofPoint)
+Around 4 in 10 adults do not understand what the term “phishing” means (ProofPoint)

 ProofPoint’s 2021 State of the Phish report reveals just how cybersecurity-illiterate most of the world’s adult population is.
 In that survey, less than a third of respondents were able to correctly define the terms “ransomware”, “vishing” and “smishing”.
 Less than two-thirds could correctly define “malware.”